nathaniel-may/quarto-scala/README.md

 # quarto-scala

 Representation of the board game Quarto using functional programming in Scala

+Testing Frameworks:
+  + Unit Tests             - ScalaTest
+  + Property-based Testing - ScalaCheck

-The implementation is designed to be easily ported to the following stack
+The implementation is designed for the following stack
   + Web UI (TBD)
   + AWS Lambda
   + MongoDB Atlas